 How to help someone you know who has been sexually assaulted

-- Don't blame them.
-Or judge them, even if you would have behaved differently under the same circumstance.
+Don’t blame them.
+Even if you would have behaved differently under the same circumstance.
 Every person who survives a sexual assault deserves respect.

-- Allow them to make their own decisions.
+Allow them to make their own decisions.
 Being a survivor of sexual assault means losing all power and control over what happens to your own body.
-Let the survivor decide whether or not to report the sexual assault to law enforcement, and make their own choices about medical care.
+Let the survivor decide whether or not to report the sexual assault to law enforcement and allow them to make their own choices about medical care.